Free-trade zone: Export-processing zone

 An export-processing zone (EPZ) is a specific type of FTZ usually set up in developing countries by their governments to promote industrial and commercial exports.
 According to the World Bank, "an export processing zone is an industrial estate, usually a fenced-in area of 10 to 300 hectares, that specializes in manufacturing for export.
 It offers firms free trade conditions and a liberal regulatory environment.
 Its objectives are to attract foreign investors, collaborators, and buyers who can facilitate entry into the world market for some of the economy's industrial goods, thus generating employment and foreign exchange".
 Most FTZs are located in developing countries; Brazil, Colombia, India, Indonesia, El Salvador, China, the Philippines, Malaysia, Bangladesh, Nigeria, Pakistan, Mexico, the Dominican Republic, Costa Rica, Honduras, Guatemala, Kenya, Sri Lanka, Mauritius, and Madagascar all have EPZ programs.
 In 1997, 93 countries had set up export processing zones, employing 22.5 million people, and five years later, in 2003, EPZs in 116 countries employed 43 million people.

 Brazil

 In Brazil, 25 Export-Processing Zones have been authorized in 17 states, and 19 of them have been implemented.
-Brazilian government launched the first Export processing zones in 1988, aiming to fight the unbalances in the country.
-The first EPZ area was located near of the Port of Pecém in Ceará.
-Companies in these areas are benefited from tax exemptions and incentives at the ICMS Tax (State Value-Added Tax).
+The Brazilian government launched the first Export processing zones in 1988, aiming to fight the imbalances in the country.
+The first EPZ area was located near the Port of Pecém in Ceará.
+Companies in these areas are benefitting from tax exemptions and incentives at the ICMS Tax (State Value-Added Tax).
 Some Brazilian states offer other regional incentives.
-Companies also can take advantage of a foreign exchange treatment supported by the law that created the EPZ and proximity of customs authorities who have offices inside the EPZ.
+Companies can also take advantage of a foreign exchange treatment supported by the law that created the EPZs and proximity of customs authorities who have offices inside the EPZ.